 In March 2020, the Company entered into two interest rate swap agreements with a total notional amount of \$40.0 million for a period of seven years.
-The swap agreements, of which \$20.0 million matures on March 23, 2027 and \$20.0 million matures on April 28, 2027, have a fixed rate of interest of 0.81% and the Bank received interest at a variable rate equal to the 3-month LIBOR rate through July 2022 and receives interest at a variable rate equal to the 3-month SOFR rate thereafter.
+The swap agreements, of which \$20.0 million matures on March 23, 2027 and \$20.0 million matures on April 28, 2027, have a fixed rate of interest of 0.81% and the Bank receives interest at a variable rate equal to the 3-month SOFR.

 In May 2020, the Company entered into an interest rate swap agreement with a notional amount of \$20.0 million for a period of seven years.
-The swap agreement matures on July 1, 2027 and has a fixed rate of interest of 0.615% and the Bank received interest at a variable rate equal to the 3-month LIBOR rate through July 2022 and receives interest at a variable rate equal to the 3-month SOFR rate thereafter.
+The swap agreement matures on July 1, 2027 and has a fixed rate of interest of 0.615% and the Bank receives interest at a variable rate equal to the 3-month SOFR rate.

 Cash flow hedges are accounted for at fair value.
-The effective portion of the change in the cash flow hedge's gain or loss is reported as a component of other comprehensive income (loss), net of tax.
-As of December 31, 2023, the unrealized loss, net of tax, in other comprehensive income (loss) for cash flow hedges was \$1.5 million.
-As of December 31, 2022, the unrealized gain, net of tax, in other comprehensive income (loss) for cash flow hedges was \$4.9 million.
-The fair value of the cash flow hedges was \$6.4 million and \$8.3 million at December 31, 2023 and 2022, respectively, and is included in other assets on the consolidated balance sheets.
-Related to the swaps identified above, during the next twelve months the Company estimates that an additional \$2.2 million will be reclassified as a reduction to interest expense.
+The fair value of the cash flow hedges was \$5.2 million and \$6.4 million at December 31, 2024 and 2023, respectively, and is included in other assets on the consolidated balance sheets.
+As of December 31, 2024 and 2023, gain included in accumulated other comprehensive loss, net of tax, for cash flow hedges was \$3.9 million and \$4.8 million, respectively.
+Related to the swaps identified above, during the next twelve months the Company estimates that an additional \$2.0 million will be reclassified as a reduction to interest expense.